20 Canum Venaticorum

 20 Canum Venaticorum is a single variable star in the northern constellation of Canes Venatici, located 238 light years from the Sun.
 This object has the variable star designation AO Canum Venaticorum; 20 Canum Venaticorum is the Flamsteed designation.
-It is visible to the naked eye as a faint, white-hued star with a baseline apparent visual magnitude of +4.72.
+It is visible to the naked eye as a faint, white-hued star with an apparent visual magnitude around +4.7.
 The star is moving further from the Earth with a heliocentric radial velocity of +9 km/s.
 Eggen (1971) listed this star as a member of the Hyades Stream.

 This star has a stellar classification of A9 II mF2, which indicates the hydrogen line matches an A-type bright giant but the metal lines are closer to an F-type star.
 However, it does not appear to be an Am star as the Calcium K line is normal.
 Earlier, Morgan and Abt (1972) assigned it a giant star class of F3 III.
+It has also been listed as a spectral standard for class F3 III.

-It is classified as a Delta Scuti type variable star with a single radial pulsation mode providing the best fit to the observed variation.
+William Henry Wehlau et al. announced that the star's brightness varies, in 1966.
+It is classified as a Delta Scuti variable with a single radial pulsation mode providing the best fit to the observed variation.
 Its brightness varies from magnitude +4.70 to +4.75 with a period of 2.92 hours.

-20 Canum Venaticorum is 750 million years old with 2.43 times the mass of the Sun and 4 time the Sun's radius.
+20 Canum Venaticorum is 750 million years old with 2.43 times the mass of the Sun and five times the Sun's radius.
 It is radiating 63 times the Sun's luminosity from its photosphere at an effective temperature of 7,314 K.